pmutunga/PaskwaNewsScraper/README.md

    5. axios.
 [Marlon Bernardes](http://codeheaven.io/how-to-use-axios-as-your-http-client/) describes axios as is a promise-based HTTP client that works both in the browser and in a node.js environment.
 It provides a single API for dealing with XMLHttpRequests and node’s http interface then wraps the requests using a polyfill for ES6 new’s promise syntax.

-## Design
-I used a design pattern called MVC.
-MVC allows us to separate parts of our app and group them based on their functionality and role.
-* M stands for models.
-This include all the code for the database models (Headlines and Notes).
-* V which stands for the views or the layout.
-I used the layout required by Express Handlebars.
-* C stands for controllers.
-This is the logic of how the app handles the incoming requests and outgoing responses.

-I also used Public and Routes.
-* Public.
-This is a folder for all static content including images, front-end javascript and css.
-* Routes.
-Routes are our guide, they tell the client (browser/mobile app) to go to a specific controller once a specific url/path is requested.

-Inside my app folder, I created a directory structure that includes:
-1- controllers
-2- models
-3- routes
-4- views
-5 - scripts.

 ## Demo
 The demo of the application can be found here.